inesusvet/complexity-talk/PITCHME.md

 +++
 @title[Keep watching]

-> We need to restrict access to mobile version to paid users only
+> We need to allow access to mobile version to paid users only

 ```python
 def login(username, password):